Frequently Asked Questions

 What does a scholarship cover?

-A scholarship covers full tuition and uniform.
+A scholarship covers full tuition, books, supplies, fees and uniform.
 Resident students would also receive room and board in one of the dormitories.

 How can I give a scholarship for a student?